deakjahn/PrintToSpool/README.md

 ## Want something simpler?

-Check out [SendToPrinter](https://apps.microsoft.com/detail/9PGDWHQFZ6MN), an UI-based, more comfortable approach to the dame.
+Check out [SendToPrinter](https://apps.microsoft.com/detail/9PGDWHQFZ6MN), an UI-based, more comfortable approach to the same.

 Enjoy it.